Azure/azure-functions-sql-extension/docs/GeneralSetup.md

 ## Configure Function App

-Once you have your Function App you need to configure it for use with Azure SQL bindings for Azure Functions.
+Once you have your Function Project you need to configure it for use with Azure SQL bindings for Azure Functions.

 1. Ensure you have Azure Storage Emulator running.
 This is specific to the sample functions in this repository with a non-HTTP trigger.
 For information on the Azure Storage Emulator, refer to the docs on its use in [functions local development](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#azurewebjobsstorage) and [installation](https://docs.microsoft.com/azure/storage/common/storage-use-emulator#get-the-storage-emulator).